-All of the API functions throw exceptions for serious errors.
-The XMP_Error exception object includes a numeric code and diagnostic string; use XMP Error::GetId() and XMPError::GetErrorMsg() to retrieve them.
+The XMP Toolkit makes a best effort at recovery and continuation using the provided suggestion, and throws an XMP\Error exception only if recovery is not possible.
+The XMP\Error exception object includes a numeric code and diagnostic string; use XMP\Error::GetId() and XMPError::GetErrorMsg() to retrieve them.